 This same technique can be applied to a SAN to simplify management.
 The result is not a new table but, rather, a new network layer in the SAN.
 This network layer is the network-based virtualization model.

-Let's apply this to the open systems environment, where you may have many different servers and operating systems.
+Let’s apply this to the open systems environment, where you may have many different servers and operating systems.
 Introduce a new device in the data path at the network layer so that all data traffic passes through it.
 Configure the device so it sees all of the servers, and all of the servers can discover it.
-This creates a one-to-many relationship on one half of the SAN.
+This creates a one-to-many relationship on one-half of the SAN.

 On the storage end, you connect this device, or appliance, to the many types of storage devices.
 Again, configure the device so it sees all of the storage, and all of the storage can see it.
-This creates a one-to-many relationship on the other half of the SAN.
+This creates a one-to-many relationship with the other half of the SAN.

 These one-to-many relationships make it much easier to manage the SAN.
 Using this proven relational database technique, you can see why the network-based virtualization strategy is usually the most logical choice for SAN management.
 It also helps to explain why major vendors are adopting this method.